jliocsar/bitbucket-mcp-server/readme.md

 Currently `bitbucket-mcp-server` provides 24 tools total.
 Consider disabling the ones you don't use often to save some slots.

+## To do

+- Implement proper auth (to remove the username:password basic auth)

 ---

 This project was created using `bun init` in bun v1.2.17.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.